shreyasminocha/Dummy.js/README.md

 # Dummy.js

+*A simple, no-nonsense library for injecting dummy text in html pages.*

+*****

 ## Introduction

-Dummy.js is a simple, no-nonsense library for injecting dummy text in html pages.
-It is extremely easy to start using `Dummy.js`.
+It is extremely easy to start using Dummy.js.
 It is as easy as adding a script tag at the end of your body and adding an attribute to the elements you want dummy text in.
 I found it very cumbersome working with dummy text while designing web pages.
 In order to fix this issue for myself and all those facing it, I wrote this library.

 ## Website